 If you are considering Play Therapy for your child, a first step would be to schedule an initial consultation appointment (without your child) that will look at your concerns, your child's history, what might benefit your child at home and how Play Therapy might help your child specifically.
-Based on this consultation, we would further decide on how many sessions might be indicated.

 Play Therapy sessions are held in a designated room, a space that allows freedom of expression within safe boundaries and uninterrupted time.
 Sessions are usually once a week at a regular time and day.
 This is important for developing a trusting relationship.
 Unplanned interruptions or missed sessions may disrupt the process.